deepraining/see-ajax/README.md

 ```
 responseRefactor: {
-    common: []/{}, // common is system reserved keywork, this will apply to all environments
+    common: []/{}, // common is system reserved keywork, this will apply to all requests
     inlineName: [
         {... refactor map ...}, // env: 0
         {... refactor map ...}, // env: 1